This page is here just to save me a bit of time, as I get asked the same questions very frequently. The majority

 of a better way to do something, I'd always love to hear about it.

-Q: Why do you mostly link to RGB cables fromRetro Console Accessories, orRetro Gaming Cables?
-Are there other choices?
+Q: Why do you mostly link to RGB cables fromRetro-Access, orRetro Gaming Cables?
+Are there

 A: I link to those stores, because their stock and customer service is reliable and the cables have